chukwuma1976/musculoskeletal_anatomy/README.md

 4. Add a muscle

 This section allows the user to add a new muscle to the table.
 Furthermore, the user can add a new body part and even add a new muscle to that body part.
+There is also the option to remove a body part.
 The user can still add a muscle to various parts of the body using the provided dropdown list.

 5. Add a bone

 This section allows the user to add a new bone to the table.
 Furthermore, the user can add a new region and even add a new bone to that region.
+There is also the option to remove a region.
 The user can still add a bone to various regions of the body using the provided dropdown list.

 To launch this application: